Avocado Benefits: Dr. David Sinclair’s Number One Healthiest Fruit

 The vitamin E in avocados is a powerful antioxidant that reduces inflammation, oxidative stress, and high blood pressure.
 It also boosts the immune system, cognition, reproductive health, and skin health.

-A whole avocado contains over 4 mgs of alpha-tocopherol.
+A whole avocado rocks over four mgs of alpha-tocopherol.

 The folate (vitamin B9) in avocados facilitates the production of RNA and DNA in cells, is crucial for reproduction and fertility, and reduces the risk of cancers, cardiovascular disease, and strokes.

-A whole avocado contains over 160 micrograms of folic acid.
-A single cup serving equals 30% of the RDA.
+A whole avocado contains over 160 micrograms of folic acid, while a single cup equals 30% of the RDA.

 B Vitamins in Avocados